The Lugubrious Spirit

 He wanted to cum in my mouth at our Airbnb, a few days before we went to Afitos.
 And I made the mistake of being too blunt and telling him it would be gross for me.
 I made the additional mistake of suggesting that he relieve himself in the bathroom.
 After some back and forth, he eventually agreed.
 But he stormed off and took his phone with him.
 He came back a few minutes later, looked at me, didn't say anything, and scrolled on his phone with his back facing me before falling asleep.
 He wasn't completely cold to me for the rest of the day, but he limited his physical interactions with me.
 He wouldn't hug me or kiss me whereas he was all over me as soon as I got there.
 A couple of the days I was there he left to help friends with things and to get his beach supplies from his apartment, leaving me alone in the Airbnb.
 And it was honestly nice having the apartment to myself for a while.
 It gave me time to think about things I will admit to later here.
 It also gave me time to reflect, and I've realized certain aspects of this trip will stay with me for as long as I live.
 But it all came to a breaking point when we got to Afitos.

 I remember the bus ride there, he had been somewhat distant like he had been before we left.
 I remember asking him what he wanted to do when we got to the beach apartment we rented, and he bluntly said "ehh mainly sex" without hesitation.
 I tried to brace myself for what was going to happen later, but I wasn't prepared for his reaction.
 He lubed me up and tried to finger me but I was way too tense and squirmy, I was panicking every time he touched me there.
 He said "it's literally my little finger" and I replied "it doesn't feel good", and he immediately withdrew his finger.
 I heard him take two deep, heavy breaths and I knew he was upset.
-I squeezed my eyes shut as more tears came out, knowing that if I opened them to look at him, the look was on his face was going to haunt me forever.
-I managed a very small, broken "I'm sorry", and I heard him storm off to the bathroom to furiously wash his hands.
+I squeezed my eyes shut as more tears came out, knowing that if I opened them to look at him, the look that was on his face was going to haunt me forever.
+I managed a very small, broken "I'm sorry", and I heard him storm off to the bathroom and furiously wash his hands.
 He came back and said "whatever, I give up", put his shorts back on and flopped on the bed next to me, grabbing his phone in the process.
 My partner was never abusive to me in any capacity, and I knew he would never hurt me.
 But I didn't even want to move when this happened.
 I kept thinking "this is all my fault" over and over again, and wanting to disappear into the ceiling above me.
 Even now, a part of me feels that I helped ruin things between us.

-Lying naked and exposed while your partner is upset is a profoundly uncomfortable experience that I never want to repeat or revisit again.
+Lying naked and exposed while your partner is upset with you is a profoundly uncomfortable experience that I never want to repeat or revisit again.
 After a while he got up to look at me and said "wear something" with no emotion in his voice.
 So I made the awkward walk to the bathroom where I left my clean clothes.
 I'm pretty sure I dissociated in the process, since I barely remember walking across the bed to where the bathroom was.
 My getting dressed started a hard conversation, where, among other things, he admitted that when I told him to go to the bathroom to relieve himself a few days ago, he was able to finish by thinking about his ex.
 And he said "it made me think, 'damn, I miss my ex'".
 His ex broke up with him very abruptly last year, and he still hasn't recovered from it.
 He also said I made him feel humiliated when I said it was going to be gross when he came in my mouth.
 I spent a considerable amount of time thinking I was an abject sexual failure.
 It didn't help that my partner was insistent that the amount of sexual trauma I have can only be found in people who had been sexually assaulted at a young age, which I never was.
 Neither was his insistence that women in general have no problem touching themselves to masturbate even at a young age, something I also have not done.

 Despite the difficulty of the conversation, it turned out really well in the end.
 So well that I was able to confess something to him that I've been in denial of for many, many, many years - my sexual attraction to men is weaker than my sexual attraction to women.
 I'm almost immediately sexually attracted to women as opposed to men, despite my never having been in a romantic relationship with a woman.
 I'm terrified of the ramifications of what this means for me in the long run in terms of my sexuality, something I've struggled with all my life.
 I do have some attraction to men, but I think the trauma I experienced when I was 14 prevents my body from fully reacting to said attraction.
 At least with women, there doesn't have to be penetration.
 But belonging to an immigrant family with members who are opposed to anything LGBTQ+, and living in a country that is becoming increasingly anti-LGBTQ+ means I will never be in a safe place to explore this side of myself.
 But my partner, wonderful that he is, understood this completely.
 And we made the decision there and then that we were going to enjoy the time we have left and end our relationship once I leave.
 I agreed, though I was heartbroken to do so.